PotatoX/Band_Saw_Conversion/README.md

 #### Hall Effect Sensor

 #### Tachometer Board
-All design has been complete in KiCad.
+The design has been complete in KiCad.
 Input either 120V AC or 6V-12V DC.
 Board can be but down to remove AC section if DC is used.
-I have excess boards that will be listed on OpenBazaar along with some of the odd components.
+I have excess boards that will be listed on my [OpenBazzar store](https://openbazaar.com/store/QmVFRGwApdcef56Be7FPXnXQaB79rYrve3otFsrWvSwbAu) along with some of the odd components.

-ADD OPENBAZAAR LINK

 <img src="https://github.com/PotatoX/Band_Saw_Conversion/blob/master/Electronics/KiCad/Tachometer/Publish/Tachometer.sch.svg" width="20%" height="20%">